 Nasa Begum made an important contribution to the understanding of the experiences of disabled people, and campaigned tirelessly for the right to independent living.
 Her work had a significant impact on the way that the health service consults and learns from patients.

 Nasa Begum sadly passed away in 2011, but she has left a lasting memory in a legacy to Mind that enables us to support local Minds in developing projects to empower women, building on their own talents and strengths and becoming inspirational for the wider community.

 Thanks to this support five local Minds have developed tailored projects targeting the Asian community, and women in particular:

-Here you can download a full account of the work that has been undertaken by these five local Minds
+You can download a full account of the work that has been undertaken by these five local Minds.

 Though the projects funded by this Legacy were formally completed in 2015, all local Minds have maintained this tailored support for Asian women and communities in one form or another.

-We also have a guide to help you talk to your GP about your mental health called 'Find the Words' which can be downloaded here.
+We also have a guide to help you talk to your GP about your mental health called 'Find the words'.
 This guide has been translated into Urdu and Punjabi to help people who may not have English as a first language.

 Please do get in touch with our Equality Improvement Team if you would like more information or to find out how to get involved in our equality improvement work.